heutelbeck/sapl-policy-engine/sapl-documentation/6_1_HTTPApi.md

 ---
 layout: default
-title: HTTP API
+title: HTTP and RSocket API
 parent: SDKs and APIs
 nav_order: 601
 ---

+## HTTP and RSocket API

+The SAPL PDP server exposes two network APIs for authorization decisions: HTTP/JSON and RSocket/protobuf.
+Both offer the same five operations with identical semantics.
+HTTP is the default and works with any HTTP client.
+RSocket is an optional high-performance transport using binary protobuf serialization over persistent TCP or Unix domain socket connections.

 ## HTTP API

-The SAPL PDP server exposes HTTP endpoints for authorization decisions.
-Any application that can make HTTP requests can use the PDP -- no SDK required.
+The HTTP API requires no SDK.
+Any application that can make HTTP requests can use the PDP.

 All endpoints accept `POST` requests with `application/json` bodies.
 Streaming endpoints return `text/event-stream` (Server-Sent Events); one-shot endpoints return `application/json`.
 All endpoints are located under a shared base URL, typically `https://<host>:<port>/api/pdp/`.